 Are There Any Concerns Regarding WhatsApp for Internal Communication?

 WhatsApp's favorite feature has been its end-to-end conversation encryption which ensures privacy for your company communications.

 However, chatting on WhatsApp bridges over to employees' personal lives and so, it has an informal feel to it.
 If not managed properly, this can become a serious source of conflict.

 It's paramount that your messaging policies on what is acceptable and what isn't are perfectly clear.
 For instance, these policies can include non-harassment and non-bullying clauses or any other policies that also apply to email, internet, and social networking communications.

 Your employees need to be aware that breach of these policies is as serious on a messaging app as it would be in the physical office or on company emails and can result in disciplinary proceedings.

-Additionally, managers must also understand that there instances when to use WhatsApp and when not to.
-For instance, pointing out an employee’s performance issues to all members in a departmental or team WhatsApp group is not appropriate and can harm overall morale.
+Additionally, managers must also understand that there are instances when to use WhatsApp and when not.
+For instance, pointing out an employee's performance issues to all members in a departmental or team WhatsApp group is not appropriate and can harm overall morale.

-Though if you already have access or already decided WhatsApp is for you get in touch to find our how Landbot solution can help you achieve your WhatsApp communication goals!
+Though if you already have access or already decided WhatsApp is for you get in touch to find our how the Landbot WhatsApp solution can help you achieve your communication goals!